Building on the momentum from Borough of Culture Award!

 Amelia has been DBS checked in order to run the Writing the 7 Senses workshops in local schools, and she holds Personal Liability Insurance through her membership in the Society of Authors.

-It is the parent or carer’s responsibility to ensure that we have accurate information regarding any health considerations or special needs before the course starts.
+For the children’s course, It is the parent or carer’s responsibility to ensure that we have accurate information regarding any health considerations or special needs before the course starts.
 We will make every effort to accommodate your children’s requirements throughout the duration of the Writing the 7 Senses workshop.

 There is disabled access at Manor House Library; please do let us know in advance if you think this is needed so we can ensure it is in working condition.